Breaking Free from Shame: A Path to HealingBreak free from the prison of SHAME.

 Take a moment to reflect on your relationship with your mother.
 Think about how that relationship affects you today.
 Did you feel loved and secure?
 Were you let wondering if you were good enough?
 Did you need to act in a role that didn’t allow you to be a child?
 Did your needs take second place to the needs of other family members?
 Were you labelled as lazy, crazy, a troublemaker?
 Write these observations down so that you can reflect on this commentary later.
 Recognising the ways that your past experiences affect your present can help you begin to heal.

-Some of the symptoms and signs that you have as a consequence of having a mother wound can include:
+Some of the symptoms and signs that you may be experiencing as a consequence of having a mother wound can include the following:

 • Perfectionism